BrighterCommand/Rewind/README.md

 each version's TOC must point to a separate copy of the file.

-So to avoid manually "cutting and pasting" the common documents into the each version, Rewind will copy the common files to each version followe by the version specific documentation to use with the TOC for each version.
+So to avoid manually "cutting and pasting" the common documents into the each version, Rewind will copy the common files to each version followed by the version specific documentation to use with the TOC for each version.

 ## Directory structure